github/codeql/ruby/ql/lib/change-notes/2022-08-16-active-resource.md

 ---
 category: minorAnalysis
 ---
-* Accesses of ActiveResource models are now recognised as HTTP requests.
+* Accesses of ActiveResource models are now recognized as HTTP requests.